 Helping Veterans with Addiction Recovery

-Men who have served our country and who have developed an addiction to drugs or alcohol also often suffer from PTSD (Post-Traumatic Stress Disorder).
+Men and women who have served our country and who have developed an addiction to drugs or alcohol also often suffer from PTSD (Post-Traumatic Stress Disorder).
 Windward Way has fostered the clinical partnerships to effectively treat PTSD and addiction to drugs or alcohol.
 Our drug rehab and also our alcohol treatment center can accommodate the PTSD addiction treatment you need—or for a soldier you care about.

 Since it’s important that you receive the best care available for men, a post-war trauma treatment at Windward Way can be just the valuable solution you’re looking for.
 Call the friendly people at Windward Way—they’ll give you the answers you’re after about our addiction treatment program and PTSD.
 They’re standing by, right now.
 Call: 855-491-7694.